APogue/APogue.github.io/_posts/2025-08-18-proof-of-ucla-bias-through-visibility.md

 By April 30, the university had months of notice that hostile actors were present and reactive to communications, yet no mitigation occurred.
 High-traction comms were then issued into that same environment, with known threats unaddressed.
 This is deliberate indifference: a choice to speak while failing to eliminate a foreseeable risk.

 **Implication:**
-Mitigation does not need to accompany every comms act in real time, but it must occur once threats are known.
+Mitigation must occur once threats are known.
 The absence of mitigation, combined with continued high-stakes comms, demonstrates deliberate indifference and permits hostile actors to remain empowered.

 ---